c2r0b/otabs-js/README.md

   <li>..</li>
 </ul>
 ```
-And then a thing like this when you want your tabbed content to appear:
+And then use this template where you want your tabbed content to appear:
 ```html
 <div class="otabs_content">
   <div>..</div>